Your First LLM Agent¶

 Connection Problems¶

-- Authentication failed: Verify JID format and passwords
+- Authentication failed: Built-in server auto-registers agents, but verify JID format

 LLM Provider Issues¶